 The Lord Jesus Christ has the power to rid a person of the vile sin of cursing and filthy speech.

 God’s Holy Name – Why Misusing His Name is Wrong

 Taking God’s name in vain disobeys a biblical command.
-Taking God’s name in vain is commonly identified as cursing and is definitely prohibited in the Scriptures.
+Taking God’s name in vain is commonly identified as cursing and is prohibited in the Scriptures.
 “Thou shalt not take the name of the Lord thy God in vain” (Exod.
 20:7).
 On at least six occasions in the Book of Leviticus, Moses writes, “Neither shalt thou profane the name of thy God” (Lev.
 18:21, 19:12; 20:3; 21:6; 22:2, 32).
-That book of the Bible which teaches most about the holiness of God is also that book which reminds us most definitely not to curse.
+That book of the Bible which teaches most about the holiness of God is also that book that reminds us most definitely not to curse.

 Commandments are Created Equal

 Christians tend to classify certain commands its more important than others.
 Actually, it is our duty as Christians to obey all commanded (Luke 17:10).
 We also sometimes wrongly classify sins in terms of what we would never do and those that God understands we will sometimes do.

 For many Christians, cursing is one of those understandable sins.”
 They would be surprised to realize that God banned this practice in the context of prohibiting child sacrifices and just before forbidding homosexuality and bestiality (Lev.
 18:21-24).
 In the mind of God, these things were serious enough to cause him to cast out the pagan nations which at that time inhabited the Promised Land.